 Between this moment and the final ring of the third timing bell, we can go out to get chairs, cushions or shawls if we need to change how we are sitting.

-During kinhin, we may exit the line to go to the bathroom or get something to drink in the kitchen.
+During kinhin, we may go to the bathroom or get something to drink in the kitchen.
 When we exit the line, we make a small bow as we leave.
 When we return, we join the end of the line.
 If we return after the final clappers that end kinhin, we wait at the door until everyone has reached their place, and then bow with everyone from the doorway.

 At the end of the final chant of our practice period, we come to standing and face the altar to do bows toward the Buddha.
 We have the option of doing standing bows or full prostrations.